15 Things You Should Know About The Raft of the Medusa

 The Medusa (or Méduse) was a French naval frigate that boasted 40 guns and fought in the Napoleonic Wars of the early 19th century.
 Remarkably, the ship survived these maritime battles only to crash on a sandbank in 1816 during an attempt to colonize Senegal.
 A shortage of lifeboats sent sailors scrambling to build a raft.
 Only 10 of approximately 150 people who boarded the raft lived through this catastrophe.
 Shortly thereafter, Géricault drew his inspiration from the accounts of two survivors.

-2. Géricault did exhaustive research before laying brush to canvas.
+2. Artist Théodore Géricault did exhaustive research before laying brush to canvas.

 Obsessed with this tragic tale, Géricault not only interviewed and sketched the Medusa crewmates, but also read everything he could find about the harrowing event.
 He even attended the indictment trial of the ship's captain, Viscount Hugues Duroy de Chaumareys.
 Dozens of sketches followed.
 Géricault experimented with various models and wax figures, studied drowned cadavers at the morgue, and carefully planned how to fill the massive canvas he'd prepared for his masterpiece.

-The Raft of the Medusa measures roughly 16 feet by 23.5 feet, making it almost as large as life—the raft itself was 23 feet by 66 feet.
+The Raft of the Medusa measures roughly 16 feet by 23.5 feet; meanwhile, the raft itself was 23 feet by 66 feet.

 The carpenter Chaumareys tasked with transforming the doomed Medusa into a raft was employed by the painter to build a true-to-life model in his studio.
 From there, Géricault used the raft as an eerie model.